-The sight of Metiria Turei going alone to meet staff at the WINZ office about her 20 year old over-payment last month was an experience that raised the hairs on the back of my neck.
+The sight of Metiria Turei going alone to meet staff at the WINZ office about her 20 year old over-payment during the election campaign was an experience that raised the hairs on the back of my neck.
 Visiting the benefit office for an interview is amongst the most challenging memories of my young life.
 It was a long time ago when I lived in the UK and came about because within weeks of leaving university I broke my leg.
 It took a year to mend, another three months before I was fully mobile again and two years in all before I found a job.

 After about a year I was called in to the Social Security department for a review meeting and put into a windowless room.
 The door was locked behind me and I was grilled about why I had no job, even though the evidence of my broken leg must have been in my notes and I was still limping.
 I was put on a three monthly review with what felt like threats to cut my unemployment benefits.
 This was infuriating but also terrifying.
 There were few jobs locally even though Swansea was a good-sized town.